Content Map Terms

 - Use your fingers to tuck the vaginal ring into your vagina.

-The ring cannot be incorrectly inserted.
-Its exact position in the vagina is not critical for it to work because the ring is not a barrier contraceptive.
+The ring can't be inserted the wrong way.
+It's not a barrier contraceptive, so its exact position in the vagina isn't critical for it to work.
 The ring is left in place during sexual intercourse.
-It is replaced with a new one every 4 weeks.

-Note the day that you insert a new vaginal ring.
-Leave the ring in place for 3 weeks.
+- Leave the ring in place for 3 weeks.

-To take a 1-week break to have a menstrual period, remove the ring on the same day of the week that you inserted the ring 3 weeks before.
+- Remove the ring on the same day of the week that you inserted the ring 3 weeks before.

-Insert a new ring on the same day of the week as you did 4 weeks ago.
+- Insert a new ring on the same day of the week as you did 4 weeks ago.

 What to do if the ring slips out of your vagina

-Did not use hormonal contraception last month
+Did not use hormonal birth control last month

-Count the first day of your menstrual period as Day 1.
+- Count the first day of your menstrual period as Day 1.